docker-archive/pulpo/README.md

 });
 ```

-Types are a validation function that receives a value and returns either the boolean value `true` or an error message to be displayed to the user.
+Types are comprised of a validation function that receives a value and returns either void or an error message to be displayed to the user and a cast method that transforms a value before validating.